davidmalcolm/texi2rst/output/_build/html/_sources/named-address-spaces.txt

 Limitations and caveats

-* Reading across the 64KiB section boundary of the ``__flash`` or ``__flash``N```` address spaces shows undefined behavior.
-The only address space that supports reading across the 64KiB flash segment boundaries is ``__memx``.
+* Reading across the 64 KiB section boundary of the ``__flash`` or ``__flash``N```` address spaces shows undefined behavior.
+The only address space that supports reading across the 64 KiB flash segment boundaries is ``__memx``.

   * If you use one of the ``__flash``N```` address spaces